ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 Andress was fresh off being the first "Bond Girl" in Dr. No, and they do have a screen chemistry that fits this strange movie well.

-# Summary
+# Conclusion

-Despite its weaknesses, though, there's a lot to like about this movie.
+Despite its weaknesses, there's a lot to enjoy about The 10th Victim.
+It's funny,
-It's funny, it's an interesting early subversive SF film, and -- especially -- it's a visual feast of 60s Pop.
+it's an interesting early subversive SF film, and -- especially -- it's a visual feast of 60s Pop.

-Plus, it's only 92 minutes long.
+Also, it's only 92 minutes long.
 What do you have to lose?

 **Rating: 6 out of 10**